root-foundation/root/whitepaper.md

 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential, regardless of the circumstances of their birth.
 2. Give each individual a stake in the collective upside to elevate our baseline (when any one succeeds everyone should benefit).

-Otherwise opportunity will become concentrated in those who aren't be burdened by debt (those with extreme wealth).
+Otherwise opportunity will become concentrated in those who aren't be burdened by debt (those with wealth).

 ## Venture capital

-In an extreme world, venture capital (VC) is the only viable way to finance our lives.
+In an extreme world, venture capital (VC) is the best way to finance our lives.

 At its core, venture capital aligns people by intertwining their success and failure — through equity in outcomes.